Using the DMF Service Node Appliance

 Configuring PTP Timestamping

 This feature depends on configuring PTP timestamping for the packet stream going through the tap points.
-Refer to the Resources section for more information on how to set up PTP timestamping functionality.
+Refer to the Resources section for more information on setting up PTP timestamping functionality.

 Show Commands